-HASTS doctoral students normally receive five years of financial support provided that the student maintains reasonable academic progress.
-This covers MIT tuition ($42,130 for academic year 2013-2014), nine months of stipend, and 12 months of individual student health insurance annually.
+HASTS doctoral students are normally guaranteed to have five years of financial support provided that the student maintains reasonable academic progress.
+This covers MIT tuition ($44,720 for academic year 2014-2015), nine months of stipend, and 12 months of individual student health insurance annually.
 Funding is provided through a combination of fellowships (including those that students earn on their own), teaching assistantships, and research assistantships.

 All students are strongly encouraged to seek competitive outside funding at any point in their program, and typically have a good success rate with applications for outside grants and fellowships.
 The Director of Graduate Studies and the Academic Administrator of the doctoral program will be available to assist students seeking outside sources for support.